A unique snail species explores the forest during the night while facing dangers along the way.

 This gorgeously illustrated picture book showcases the native Powelliphanta snail on its perilous nighttime hunt.
 It explores the forest during the night while facing dangers along the way.
 A little-known New Zealand creature, the Powelliphanta is not at all like your average garden snail.
 It is huge, handsome and carnivorous!
 This story teaches children about the circle of life within nature.
 With great illustrations and creative, short and descriptive language, this book will appeal to both children and adults.

-Gay Hay is a New Zealand environmental enthusiast.
+Gay Hay is a New Zealand school environmental officer passionate about sharing her love of animals, their diets and habitats with a young audience.
 Over the many years of her primary school teaching she has helped children plant and nurture thousands of native trees.
-She has been involved in many environmental initiatives on the Kapiti Coast and is currently leading the lizard investigation as part of the Kapiti Biodiversity Project.
+She has been involved in many environmental initiatives on the Kapiti Coast.

 - Release Date: